alfieqashwa/qozycue/note.md

 ❌ Relate the Discount Table -> Product Table (So each product can have discount configuration) m2n ❌ Learn Convex Ents: https://labs.convex.dev/convex-ents

+## New Features

+❌ Add maximum hours to 10 (currently is 6 hrs)
+❌ Stockable products
+❌ Internationalization (i18n)
+❌ Variant (Categories in Category)
+❌ Shift Feature

 ### Bugs ASAP